Are You an Emotional Spender?

 Shopping is a form of instant gratification.
 Buying a new car or dress can provide a quick self-esteem boost.
 That’s because spending money is tied to our emotions.

-While it makes us feel good to buy shiny new toys, we also adjust to new purchases quite rapidly, so it’s easy to feel the need to go back to the store or online to buy something else.
+While it makes us feel good to buy shiny new toys, we also adjust to new purchases quite rapidly, so it’s easy to feel the need to go back to the brick-and-mortar retailers or online to buy something else.

 “Retail therapy is a band-aid,” says Megan McCoy, Ph.D., director for the personal financial planning master’s program at Kansas State University.
 It can also be an attempt to combat feelings of loneliness, insecurity, boredom, and fear.
 A Foundations and Trends in Marketing study also found emotional spending is often tied to relieving stress.